University of Manchester: Manchester Museum

-The Manchester Museum holds nearly 4.25 million items sourced from many parts of the world.
-The collections include butterflies and carvings from India, birds and bark-cloth from the Pacific, live frogs and ancient pottery from America, fossils and native art from Australia, mammals and ancient Egyptian craftsmanship from Africa, plants, coins and minerals from Europe, art from past civilisations of the Mediterranean, and beetles, armour and archery from Asia.
+The Manchester Museum holds nearly 4.25 million items drawn from many parts of the world.
+The collections include butterflies and carvings from India, birds and bark‑cloth from the Pacific, live frogs and ancient pottery from the Americas, fossils and Aboriginal art from Australia, mammals and ancient Egyptian craftsmanship from Africa, plants, coins and minerals from Europe, art from the civilisations of the ancient Mediterranean, and beetles, armour and archery from Asia.
 In November 2004, the museum acquired a cast of a fossilised Tyrannosaurus rex called "Stan".

-The museum's first collections were assembled in 1821 by the Manchester Society of Natural History, and subsequently expanded by the addition of the collections of Manchester Geological Society.
-Due to the society's financial difficulties and on the advice of evolutionary biologist Thomas Huxley, Owens College accepted responsibility for the collections in 1867.
-The college commissioned Alfred Waterhouse, architect of London's Natural History Museum, to design a museum on a site in Oxford Road to house the collections for the benefit of students and the public.
-The Manchester Museum was opened to the public in 1888.
+The museum’s first collections were assembled in 1821 by the Manchester Society of Natural History, and were later enlarged by the addition of the collections of the Manchester Geological Society.
+Owing to the society’s financial difficulties, and on the advice of the evolutionary biologist Thomas Huxley, Owens College assumed responsibility for the collections in 1867.
+The college commissioned Alfred Waterhouse, the architect of London’s Natural History Museum, to design a museum on a site in Oxford Road that would house the collections for the benefit of both students and the public.
+The Manchester Museum opened to the public in 1888.